A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Fig.~\ref{Pap15} therefore illustrates the main challenge that WDM faces as a successful solution to the TBTF problem: \textit{the required particle mass is quite low}, \mwdm$\lesssim 2$ keV.
 It is unclear whether WDM models with such low particle masses are viable in view of the constraints posed by other astrophysical probes.
-For example, current constraints from measurements of the small-scale power spectrum of the Ly-$\alpha$ forest exclude\footnote{Exclusion limits are quoted in this article as published in the original reference, and may be subject to limitations (observational or theoretical) of the specific method used to derive them.} models with \mwdm$\lesssim$2~keV quite comfortably ($m_{\rm WDM} > 3.3$ keV at 95\% confidence;~\cite{Viel:2013apy}).
-In addition, the suppression of small-scale power in a WDM model with \mwdm$\lesssim 2$~keV may be ``too much of a good thing''.
+For example, current constraints from measurements of the small-scale power spectrum of the Ly-$\alpha$ forest~\cite{Garzilli:2015iwa} put a lower bound at $2.1$~keV if one does not impose any bias on the temperature of the intergalactic medium at redshifts $z=5-6$.
+However, this bound becomes much stronger, $m_{\rm WDM} > 3.3$ keV at 95\% confidence, if one assumes powerlaw scaling of temperature with redshift,~\cite{Viel:2013apy}.\footnote{Exclusion limits are quoted in this article as published in the original reference, and may be subject to limitations (observational or theoretical) of the specific method used to derive them.} The suppression of small-scale power in a WDM model with \mwdm$\lesssim 2$~keV may be ``too much of a good thing''.
 More specifically, for sufficiently low values of \mwdm\ a MW-sized halo may not possess enough subhaloes to host the number of known ultrafaint satellites in the MW.
-Based on the consideration above~\cite{Polisensky:2010rw} derive a lower limit of \mwdm$> 2.3$ keV, while~\cite{Lovell:2013ola} of \mwdm$> 1.5$ keV.
+Based on the consideration above, the authors of~\cite{Polisensky:2010rw} derive a lower limit of \mwdm$> 2.3$ keV, while~\cite{Lovell:2013ola} obtains a value of \mwdm$> 1.5$ keV; see also Ref.~\cite{Horiuchi:2013noa} for an alternative limit from satellite counts.
+The difference in results is partially due to different realizations of the MW-sized halo in simulations (as discussed e.g.\ in~\cite{Lovell_eagle}).
 Furthermore,~\cite{Schneider:2013wwa} and~\cite{Klypin:2014ira} have argued that the same is true in the field; WDM models with \mwdm$< 2$ keV severely underestimate the number density of the smallest field dwarfs with \vrot$\approx 10-20$ \kmsec \ (their Figs.~2 and~6, respectively).
-On the other hand, non-thermal DM settings could provide a game-change, see Sec.~5.
+On the other hand, non-thermal DM settings could provide a game-change, see e.g.~\cite{Lovell_tbtf,Lovell_eagle}.